ibm-cloud-docs/account/resourcegroups.md

 2. Click **Create a resource group**.
 3. Enter a name for your resource group.
 4. Click **Add**.

+## Adding resources to a resource group

+Services that are managed using IAM belong to a resource group instead of Cloud Foundry org or space.
+When you create a service instance for one of these services from the catalog, you are prompted to assign the instance to a resource group.
+Your resource group selection at the time of creating the instance is final and can't be changed.

+## Viewing resources within resource groups

+To easily view the resources contained within a resource group, filter by resource group from your dashboard.

 ## Renaming a resource group